ros2/ros2_documentation/source/Tutorials/WritingASimplePyPublisherAndSubscriber.rst

           10)

 The subscriber’s constructor and callback don’t include any timer definition, because it doesn't need one.
-It's callback gets called as soon as it receives a message.
+Its callback gets called as soon as it receives a message.

-The callback definition simply prints an info message to the console declaring that it received a message.
+The callback definition simply prints an info message to the console, along with the data it received.
-It also adds the message data to the info message.
 Recall that the publisher defines ``msg.data = 'Hello World: %d' % self.i``

 .. code-block:: python